felipevzps/pesca-a-dor/README.md

 The `threadKillShiny` manages the `kill_shiny` function, while `threadSomeActions` handles `some_actions`.
 This parallel approach optimizes the bot's performance, especially when searching for images or executing actions simultaneously, ensuring a more responsive and streamlined experience.

-## Versions
+## pesca-a-dor can be used for:

+### Shiny Tentacool / Shiny Krabby project
-- [pesca-a-dor.py](https://github.com/felipevzps/pesca-a-dor/blob/main/pesca-a-dor.py): Shiny Tentacool/Krabby project using a Pokémon with a passive ability (like Electabuzz or Scyther for level 100+).
-Generates [logs](https://github.com/felipevzps/pesca-a-dor/blob/main/logs/05052023.txt) for events.
+- Utilize a Pokémon with a passive ability (e.g., Electabuzz or Scyther for level 100+).
+Generates logs for events.

-- [pesca-a-dor_karp.py](https://github.com/felipevzps/pesca-a-dor/blob/main/pesca-a-dor_karp.py): Shiny Giant Magikarp project and farm Shiny Magikarp fins (a very lucrative source of income).
+### Shiny Giant Magikarp project and Shiny Magikarp Fin farming
+- A lucrative source of income (approximately 10k for each fin).

+### Shiny Dratini / Shiny Dragonair project
+- Only for high-level fishing characters (fishing 100+)

+### Leveling up a secondary account
-- [pesca-a-dor_maker.py](https://github.com/felipevzps/pesca-a-dor/blob/main/pesca-a-dor_maker.py): Similar to pesca-a-dor but requires a weaker Pokémon for your maker to fish, such as a Shedinja (level 60+).
+- Requires a weaker Pokémon to fish, such as a Elekid (level 30+), Shedinja (level 60+).

 ## Statistical analysis of shiny occurrences after puzzle resolution